oeb25/msc-thesis/Mist/Folding tree structure.md

 ![[Example – Folding tree]]

 When working with folding trees, it is useful to be able to refer to the set of folded places.
-For this, we introduce a function $\leaves$ which computes this.
+We introduce a function $\leaves$, which computes this.

 ![[Definition – Leaves]]